Indoor Bonsai Tree Care

 The best rooms to keep indoor bonsai in tend to be kitchens and bathrooms due to the moisture from the taps and sinks.

 Keeping the tree on a drip tray will allow some water to sit under the pot.
 This will evaporate slowly and increase the humidity level around the tree.

 We find kitchens are good places.
 Somewhere near a window.
-Don't have the tree in full sun all day though.
-Conservatories are also very good, especially if some shade can be given from strong summer sun.
+Don’t have the tree in full sun all day though.
+Conservatories and porches are even better, especially if some shade can be given from strong summer sun.

 We recommend that all trees are put outside for at least a couple of months in summer to benefit from the increase light and fresh air.
 This will reinvigorate the tree.